 Filling or Crown Restoration

-All these steps involved in a root canal treatment procedure can be completed in 1 visit, but usually, it takes 2 or more.
-In the second visit, further cleaning of the tooth takes place, which is covered with a temporary filling in the meanwhile.
+All the steps involved in a root canal treatment procedure can be completed in 1 visit, but usually, it takes 2 or more.

 Book A Free Consultation With Our Patient Consultants